jgoldenbe/assignment-5--foundations--mwd-110--fall-2019/README.md

 * Do not alter any of the `.gitignore` files.
 * All your HTML files must go in the root of the `site` folder, with the `index.html` file acting as the springboard for your project.
 * All your Sass files must be placed in the included `sass` folder.
-* All the CSS your Sass generates must be placed in the included `css` folder, starting with `style.css`.
+* All the CSS your Sass generates must be placed in a file called `style.css`, which must be placed in the included `css` folder.
 * Any images you might use must be placed in the `img` folder and must be 1MB or smaller.
 * Your site’s design and UI must be logical, clear, and easy to use.
 * You must use at most two typefaces.
 Look to [`https://fonts.google.com/`](https://fonts.google.com/) for ideas.